seekrcentral/seekr2/docs/tutorial1_hostguest.rst

   ls

-You'll see a number of directories starting with "anchor", as well as a "b_surface" and "BD_milestone" directory.
+You'll see a number of directories starting with "anchor", as well as a "b_surface" directory.
 Let's talk about each of these files/directories.
 (Consider viewing the contents of the files and directories as we talk about them).